isomerpages/moh-upec/_our-work/Community Responsiveness.md

 chances of survival.
 In 2020, more than 3,400 OHCA cases happened in Singapore.</p>
 <p>During this process, the calling of 995, administering of bystander CPR
 and the use of an AED on the victim are interventions that can be performed by any layperson.
+CPR awareness and training need to start from the community.
+We believe it is important to invest in raising the health literacy/awareness of our population, as a long term strategy to improve bystander CPR and cardiac arrest survival in our communities.</p>
-The Dispatcher-Assisted first REsponder (or DARE) programme focuses on educating the public on this life-saving skill.</p>
+<p>The <strong>Dispatcher-Assisted first REsponder (or DARE) programme</strong> focuses
+on educating the public on this life-saving skill and aims to increase the survival rate of cardiac arrest from 20% to at least 30%, similar to cities such as Seattle, Tokyo or Seoul where survival rates range from 30% to 50%.</p>